 During CTG monitoring in pregnancy, the heart rate of the baby is constantly checked for any anomalies.
 The machine is equipped with a printer which allows you to have a look at the heart rate yourself.
 Below is a table which shows the range of what the registered values indicate.

 However, an immediate action such as Caesarean or assisted delivery based on these readings isn’t always recommended.
 Your doctor would usually follow up with a biophysical profile of the foetus to be certain.

 Please note that the readings are not precise so do not be alarmed if you find anomaly the first time.
 There could be a number of reasons such as your baby falling asleep during the test.
 In such instances, either the baby is woken up using a stimulator or the test is performed after a while.
 However, there may be instances when it can alert the doctor of a failing pregnancy.
-In such instances, an emergency procedure can be performed and save the life of your child.
+In such instances, an emergency procedure can be performed to save the life of the baby.